tommasomarchionni/qnapcli/README.md

     --count            how many times you want beep?
 Default is 1 --interval         how much time in milliseconds from one beep to another?
 Default is 1000

     restart            force qnap to restart

+    shutdown           force qnap to shutdown

+    sleep              force qnap to sleep

    **Global Options:**